Department of Labour and Skills (Kerala)

 The Department of Labour and Skills is an administrative department of the Government of Kerala.

 The department is responsible for formulating and implementing policies aimed at the welfare of labour, skills development and employment.
 Its headquarters is located in Thiruvananthapuram, Kerala.

 History

-Earlier, formation of the Labour Department was initiated by Diwan Sir C. P. RamaswamyIyer.
-Till then, the labour department was functioning as part of the Industrial Department.
-Maharaja, Sri Chithira Thirunal Balarama Varma accorded sanction to the creation of the post of the Labour Commissioner as per the letter No.154 dated 26.01.1946.
+Earlier, formation of the Labour Department was initiated by Diwan Sir C. P. Ramaswamy Iyer.
+Until then, the labour department was functioning as part of the Industrial Department.
+Maharaja, Sri Chithira Thirunal Balarama Varma accorded sanction to the creation of the post of the Labour Commissioner as per the letter No.154 dated 26 January 1946.
 Since then the Labour Department started functioning as an independent department.

-Ministerial Team
+Leadership

-The Department of Labour and Skills is headed by a Cabinet Minister of the Government of Kerala, and the incumbent minister is V. Sivankutty.
+The Department of Labour and Skills is headed by Cabinet Ministers of the Government of Kerala, and the incumbent Minister for Labour is Bindhu Krishna, and Minister for Skills Development is Shibu Baby John.

 Administratively, the department is headed by a Secretary to Government, an IAS officer.
 The Secretary is supported by Additional Secretaries, Deputy Secretaries, Under Secretaries, and other officers posted in the Secretariat.

 The operational structure of the department includes: